vvedanta/TrailCounter/README.md

 # TrailCounter

-Embedded Trail Counter Utilizing Accelerometer, Gyro, and Cell Modem
+Embedded Trail Counter Utilizing Accelerometer, Gyro, and Cell Modem.
+Requires ChibiOS Directory at root.

 **Thank you to my wonderful partner on this project, Maggie Oates.
 Good luck with your PHD!**